 Even if I’m promoting freedom and independence – deep inside of me I’m not allowing myself to be free.
 I’m still trying to control the future instead of enjoying the journey.
 I’m still attached to an image of myself – an idea that I can’t really “fulfill”, because it is simply not me.
 On a very deep level I’m punishing myself for not being “efficient”, for not being “committed” to whatever – either to travel or to business.
 Non-stop I’m mangling myself with reproaches.
 And this causes unnecessary suffering.

 Well, Tomasz and me drank some homemade shots and way too much red wine on this.
 It turned out that we have a lot of things in common.
 He has been working in the media business all of his career – first as a video journalist and later on as a webdesigner.
 He could relate to my desire of finding a good work-life-balance in the (more or less) creative industry.

-The next day I started a bit bumpy into my first day of actually walking on the camino.
+The next day I started a bit bumpy into my first day of actually walking on the camino – way after the other pilgrims.
 The three weeks before I was working at a cultural center called Project Brigid, where I shot videos for my friend Richard and his ambitious project mixmovement.com.
 I already accompanied hundreds of pilgrims on their way, but I had to experience it myself – at least to get an idea of what is going on.